IBM Future Systems project: Processor

+Development

 Project start

-In the late 1960s and early 1970s, IBM considered a radical redesign of their entire product line to take advantage of the much lower cost of computer circuitry expected in the 1980s.

-The IBM Future Systems project (FS) was officially started In September 1971, following the recommendations of a special task force assembled in the second quarter of 1971.
+The FS project was officially started in September 1971, following the recommendations of a special task force assembled in the second quarter of 1971.
 In the course of time, several other research projects in various IBM locations merged into the FS project or became associated with it.

 Project management

 During its entire life, the FS project was conducted under tight security provisions.
 The project was broken down into many subprojects assigned to different teams.
 The documentation was similarly broken down into many pieces, and access to each document was subject to verification of the need-to-know by the project office.
 Documents were tracked and could be called back at any time.

 In Sowa's memo (see External Links, below) he noted The avowed aim of all this red tape is to prevent anyone from understanding the whole system; this goal has certainly been achieved.

 As a consequence, most people working on the project had an extremely limited view of it, restricted to what they needed to know in order to produce their expected contribution.
 Some teams were even working on FS without knowing.
 This explains why, when asked to define FS, most people give a very partial answer, limited to the intersection of FS with their field of competence.